kovdavid/dalsik/doc/master_slave.md

 }
 ```

-The atomic block around `this->size--;` is needed, because this line of code results in three instructions:
+The atomic block around `this->size--;` is needed, because this line of code consists of three instructions:

-* fetch the current value from SRAM into a register
+* fetch the current value from RAM into a register
 * decrement the value of the register
-* write the value to SRAM
+* write the value to RAM

-This sequence can be at any time interrupted by the interrupt handler, which causes data races, because in the interrupt handler we read a byte from slave and put it in the RingBuffer, while incrementing the `size` variable:
+This sequence may be interrupted at any time by our interrupt handler, which causes data races, because in the interrupt handler we write to the RingBuffer, which increments the `size` variable:

 ```c++
 // Called from ISR